Sturgis Bank & Trust Company Personal Internet Banking BillPay service has been updated with many convenient and timesaving features.

 - For your security, log into your internet banking account at least once every 90 days to maintain access to your accounts.

-- Sturgis Bank & Trust Company employees will not ask for your personal information over the phone.
+- Sturgis Bank & Trust Company employees will not solicit your personal information over the phone or via email.

 Protecting Against & Recovery From Identity Theft